sighingnow/jekyll-gitbook/_pages/CRM.md

 - Sign into [Microsoft Power Platform Admin Center](https://admin.powerplatform.microsoft.com).

-- Go to "Environments" and click on the environment you created for this lab.
+- Go to "Environments" and click on the environment named **Sales Trial**.

 - Click on **Dynamics 365 apps** link under "Resources" section of your environment.

 - Click on **Open AppSource** at the top of the apps page.

-- Search for "channel" on the AppSource page and choose "Dynamics 365 Channel Integration Framework" from the list.
+- Search for "channel" on the AppSource page and choose **Dynamics 365 Channel Integration Framework** from the list.

 - Press **Get it now** button on the app page to install it.

-- Sign into AppSource if needed using your username (in the form of an e-mail address).
+- Sign into AppSource if needed using your username (with microsoft doamin in it).
 Then press **Get it now** on the app page one more time.

-- Complete the form by choosing Country/region, tick the checkbox to grant permission and press **Continue** button to proceed.

-- Select an environment, tick both checkboxes and press **Install** button to start the installation.
+- Choose the "Sales Trial" environment, tick both checkboxes and press **Install** button to start the installation.

 - Use **Refresh** button at the top of "Dynamics 365 apps" page and wait untill the status of "Dynamics 365 Channel Integration Framework" app is changed to "Installed".